A brief guide to life at the bar

 Barristers will stay as juniors for around six to ten years before progressing to what some refer to as a ‘senior junior’.
 With more experience under their belts, senior juniors tend to deal with more complex, higher paid work — although this can largely depend on their area of specialism.

-Then, at around ten to fifteen years qualified (or ‘call’ as it’s known), barristers may have the opportunity to become a form of senior counsel, known as Queen’s Counsel (QC).
-While QCs tend to charge higher rates to clients, the process to becoming one is not cheap.
-To be considered for this title, a barrister must submit an application to a special committee at a cost of £2,160.
+Then, at around fifteen to twenty years qualified (or ‘call’ as it’s known), barristers may have the opportunity to become a form of senior counsel, known as King’s Counsel (KC).
+While KCs tend to charge higher rates to clients, the process to becoming one is not cheap.
+To be considered for this title, a barrister must submit an application to a special committee at a cost of £2,280.
 There is a further fee in excess of £3,000 paid by successful applicants.
-Selection for becoming a QC is judged on merit alone, rather than the years of experience in the profession.
+Selection for becoming a KC is judged on merit alone, rather than the years of experience in the profession.

 During pupillage, pupils receive a financial ‘award’ from chambers.
 This is a fixed amount which is paid to pupils during their first and second six.
 In the first six, pupils are paid via the pupillage award alone.
 However, as they move into the second six, they can supplement their award by taking on their own work.
 You can find out more information about pupillage awards on our Chambers Most List.